 It’s official: Rochester Institute of Technology is now considered a “doctoral university” by the leading national classification of U.S. colleges and universities.

-The Carnegie Classification of Institutions of Higher Education has changed RIT from “Masters – Comprehensive” to “Doctoral University - Limited Research Activity.”
+The Carnegie Classification of Institutions of Higher Education has changed RIT from “Masters – Comprehensive” to “Doctoral University - Moderate Research Activity.”
 This change occurs when a university graduates more than 20 Ph.D. degrees per year, a figure that RIT has exceeded in recent years.
 In May 2015, RIT awarded 33 doctoral degrees in seven Ph.D. programs, the most in its history.

 "We have been expecting this change, and it reflects the rapid upward momentum of RIT over the last several decades,” said RIT President Bill Destler.
 “The movement of RIT into the ranks of the nation’s finest colleges and universities is a remarkable story.”

 The Carnegie Classification has been the leading framework for recognizing and describing institutional diversity in U.S. higher education for the past 46 years.
 The Carnegie Commission on Higher Education developed a classification of colleges and universities to support its program of research and policy analysis in 1970.
 This framework has been widely used in the study of higher education, both as a way to represent and control for institutional differences, and also in the design of research studies to ensure adequate representation of sampled institutions, students, or faculty.

 RIT began its first doctoral program in 1990 in imaging science, the first in the nation.
 In the 2000s, RIT added six more in the areas of astrophysics, color science, computing and information sciences, engineering, microsystems engineering, and sustainability.
 Several interdisciplinary doctoral programs are in the planning stages.